Kevin-Tyy/Online-Shopping-Platfrom/README.md

 # Online-Shopping-Platfrom
-A frontend for an e-commerce platform using plain HTML and CSS
+Frontend for an e-commerce platform using plain HTML and CSS